robotmitchum/sample_tools/README.md

 Sampler features

 - **Attribute names are case-sensitive!**

-- 'smp_attrib' key defines a list of basic attributes used by this tool
+- **"smp_attrib"** key defines a list of basic attributes used by this tool
-- 'ds_smp_attrib' key defines a list of specific attributes recognized by Decent Sampler and described in its documentation
+- **"ds_smp_attrib"** key defines a list of specific attributes recognized by Decent Sampler and described in its documentation
-- 'num_attrib' key defines a list of attributes which should be considered as numeric values
+- **"num_attrib"** key defines a list of attributes which should be considered as numeric values

 ### instr_range.json

 This file is used to define custom instrument ranges used by this tool when pressing the **limit** button

-The key name is the name of the instrument with min and max MIDI note number provided as a list
+Use instrument names as keys with min and max MIDI note number provided as a list

 ![SplitTool](tools/UI/icons/split_tool_64.png)

 ## Split Audio Tool

-Split and trim audio file(s) by detecting silences typical usage : note by note instrument recordings, audio sample CDs tracks
+Split and trim audio file(s) by detecting silences

+Typical use cases : note by note instrument recordings, audio sample CDs tracks

 Input audio files are split into several samples and renamed according user defined options

-- number increment
+- Number increment
-- custom suffixes
+- Custom suffixes
-- note number or name using automatic pitch detection
+- Note number or name using automatic pitch detection
 - Automatic micro fade in/out to eliminate potential popping

 ![RenameTool](tools/UI/icons/rename_tool_64.png)